SyntheticJudah/midifreak/README.md

 3. Select midi in port (your MicroFreak) and midi out port (virtual MIDI) and press start <br />
 4. Enjoy! <br />

-## If you enjoyed this tool - you can buy me a coffee :)
+## If you find this tool useful - you can buy me a coffee :)

 Bitcoin - bc1qffgs2rpr444vnszttp58kqtjd3meflm5fgwj8c<br />
 Ethereum - 0x79CD0a605eD3B405566cD8913EAff22e055f43B9<br />